amueller69/Law-School-Notes/Bar-Review/Property.md

   * Conveyance language includes:
     * "Grantor hereby releases, surrenders, and relinquishes any right, title, or interest that he may have"
     * "Grantor does remise, release, and quitclaim" or "Grantor conveys and quitclaims"

+## Recording of Interests

+* Main purpose of recording is to give **notice** to the world, not necessarily to make title valid
+  * At common law, the rule for resolving competing interests was "first in time, first in right", meaning the person who acquired interest first had priority (similar to first to invent, in the patent context, as opposed to first to file)
+    * This could result in harsh outcomes for individuals who had no notice of prior interests, even if they acquired it in in good faith
+  * Every state has enacted a system to allow public recordation of interests in property, in addition to statutory protection of good faith purchasers of property from earlier, unrecorded interests
+    * Ex: Recording office clerk files copy of deed and indexes it in a grantor index and grantee index